logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started.rst

 -------------------------------------------

 By default, only the Hopsworks UI is made available to clients on external networks, like the Internet.
-To integrate with external platforms and access APIs for services such as the Feature Store, you have to open ports.
+To integrate with external platforms and access APIs for services such as the Feature Store, you have to open the service's ports.

 Open ports by going to *Services* tab, selecting a service and pressing *Update*.
 This will update the *Security Group* attached to the
 Hopsworks cluster to allow incoming traffic on the relevant ports.